Compare 60 Accounting Software Vendors

 Asset management

-Electronically tracking and realizing depreciation costs for a company’s material assets is a major function of most accounting systems.
-While less important to businesses without expensive capital assets such as production machinery, vehicles, or other forms of property, plant, and equipment (PP&E), manufacturing businesses especially need these tools.
+Electronically tracking and realizing depreciation costs for a company’s material fixed assets is a major function of most accounting systems.
+While less important to small businesses without expensive capital assets such as production machinery, vehicles, or other forms of property, plant, and equipment (PP&E), manufacturing businesses especially need these tools.

 Bank reconciliation

 The key to automating many of your accounting functions is to connect your software directly with your financial institution.
-This allows you to reconcile the transactions you’ve recorded with your bank’s records for your company’s credit, checking, or savings accounts.
+This allows you to reconcile the accounting transactions you’ve recorded with your bank’s records for your company’s credit, checking, or savings accounts.
 Most systems include pre-built reports for both month-end and year-end closing to streamline reconciliation.

 Cash management